xcally/openchannel-facebook/README.md

 Please check if the nodejs application is up!

-* Cannot message users who are not admins, developers or testers of the app until pages_messaging permission is reviewed and the app is live.
+* Cannot message users who are not admins, developers or testers of the app until pages_permission is reviewed and the app is live.

 The Facebook Application is not approved by Facebook and you are not able to send message using the application: you need to publish the Facebook application.